 - CMAKE_BUILD_TYPE If this variable is set to Debug, the library will be compiled in debugging mode.
 This mode should be used during development stage to know where things might crash.
 In debugging mode, the library might run a bit slow due to all the debugging information.
 However, if this variable is set to Release, no debugging information is stored and therefore, it will run much faster.
-This mode must be used when you compile the final release of you application. - COMPILE_TESTBED If this variable is ON, the tested application of the library will be compiled.
+This mode must be used when you compile the final release of your application. - RP3D_COMPILE_TESTBED If this variable is ON, the tesbed application of the library will be compiled.
 The testbed application uses OpenGL for rendering.
-Take a look at the section 13 for more information about the testbed application. - COMPILE_TESTS If this variable is ON, the unit tests of the library will be compiled.
-You will then be able to launch the tests to make sure that they are running fine on your system. - PROFILING_ENABLED If this variable is ON, the integrated profiler will collect data while the application is running and the profiling report will be displayed in the console at the end of the application (in the destructor of the DynamicsWorld class).
-This might be useful to see what part of the react-physics3d library takes time during its execution.
-This variable must be set to OFF when you compile the final release of your application. - DOUBLE_PRECISION_ENABLED If this variable is ON, the library will be compiled with double floating point precision.
+Take a look at the section 13 for more information about the testbed application. - RP3D_COMPILE_TESTS If this variable is ON, the unit tests of the library will be compiled.
+You will then be able to launch the tests to make sure that they are running fine on your system. - RP3D_PROFILING_ENABLED If this variable is ON, the integrated profiler will collect data during the execution of the application.
+This might be useful to see which part of the ReactPhysics3D library takes time during its execution.
+This variable must be set to OFF when you compile the final release of your application.
+You can find more information about the profiler in section 16. - RP3D_LOGS_ENABLED Set this variable to ON if you want to enable the internal logger of ReactPhysics3D.
+Logs can be useful for debugging the application.
+You can find more information about the logger in section 17. - RP3D_DOUBLE_PRECISION_ENABLED If this variable is ON, the library will be compiled with double floating point precision.
 Otherwise, the library will be compiled with single precision.